 For investments that are actively traded in organised financial markets, fair value is determined by reference to exchange quoted market bid prices at the close of business on the Balance Sheet date.
 Investments in pooled funds are valued at the unit exit price determined by the Fund Manager at the close of business on the Balance Sheet date.

-(ii) Trade and other receivables
+(ii) Receivables

-The fair value of trade and other receivables is estimated as the present value of future cash flows, discounted at the market rate of interest at the reporting date
+The fair value of receivables is estimated as the present value of future cash flows, discounted at the market rate of interest at the reporting date